yerinsabraham/99cupid/LANDING_PAGE_SETUP.md

 ## Troubleshooting

 ### Emails not sending?
-1. Check EmailJS dashboard for errors
+**Error: "The recipients address is empty" (Status 422)**

+This means the EmailJS template is not configured correctly.
+Fix:

+1. Go to EmailJS Dashboard → Email Templates
+2. Select your template (`template_sm7bz89`)
+3. Click on **Settings** tab
+4. Find the **"To Email"** field
+5. **CRITICAL:** Enter exactly: `{{to_email}}` (with the double curly braces)
+6. Save the template

+Without `{{to_email}}` in the "To Email" field, EmailJS doesn't know where to send emails.

+**Other checks:**
-2. Verify Gmail connection is active
+1. Verify Gmail connection is active in Email Services
-3. Check browser console for errors
+2. Check browser console for specific error messages
-4. Ensure Public Key, Service ID, and Template ID are correct
+3. Ensure Public Key, Service ID, and Template ID are correct in code

 ### Landing page not showing?
-1. Clear browser cache
+1. Clear browser cache (Ctrl + Shift + R or Ctrl + F5)
 2. Check URL: https://cupid-e5874.web.app/landing
 3. Verify deployment completed successfully

+### Logo not showing?
+- Hard refresh your browser (Ctrl + Shift + R)
+- Clear browser cache completely
+- Different browsers cache differently - try in incognito/private mode first

 ### Counter not updating?
 - Firestore security rules must allow read access
 - Check browser console for Firestore errors

+### Modal not appearing (Firefox)?
+- Clear Firefox cache: Settings → Privacy & Security → Clear Data
+- Try hard refresh: Ctrl + F5
+- Test in private browsing mode first

 ---